Additional Restrictions Grant (ARG) November 2020

-- Businesses that have already received grant payments that equal the maximum levels of State aid permitted under the de minimis and the Covid-19 Temporary State Aid Framework.
+- Businesses that have already received grant payments that equal the maximum levels of subsidy will not be eligible to receive funding.

 - For the avoidance of doubt, businesses that are in administration, insolvent or where a striking-off notice has been made, are not eligible for funding under this scheme.

 - ARG funding should not be used as a wage support mechanism for capital projects that do not provide direct business support, or to fund projects whereby Local Authorities are the recipients.